Trump says he would encourage Russia to ‘do whatever the hell they want’ to any NATO country that doesn’t pay enough | KRDO

 This story has been updated with additional developments.

-CNN’s Kaanita Iyer, Daniel Dale, Marshall Cohen, Veronica Stracqualursi, Jim Acosta and Kevin Liptak contributed to this report.
+CNN’s Kaanita Iyer, Daniel Dale, Marshall Cohen, Veronica Stracqualursi, Jim Acosta, Kevin Liptak and Martin Goillandeau contributed to this report.

 The-CNN-Wire